Delph Sailing Club Bolton

 Then grew a Scorpion Fleet (now defunct), Mirror Fleet (now defunct), a Laser Fleet, and more recently the Solos separated from the Handicap Fleet to have fleet status of their own.

 The Miracle Fleet evolved in a similar way, also RS200s.
-The Fast and Slow Handicap Fleets accommodate craft which have insufficient numbers for fleet status.
+The Fast and Slow Handicap Fleets accommodate craft which has insufficient numbers for fleet status.

 Current Fleet status now belongs to Lasers, Solos, and Miracles.
 The Fast Handicap has Phantoms, RS300s, RS400s, Scorpions, Fireballs etc. And the Slow Handicap GP 14s, Enterprises, Graduates, Streakers, Byte C2s, Toppers, etc.